Do Garment Bags Count as Carry-On? (Answered)

 What are the dimensions for a suit bag?

-Suit bags come in a range of sizes, and the dimensions can vary depending on the specific bag you are using.
-In general, suit bags are designed to hold one or two suits and are typically long and narrow in shape.
+Suit bags come in a range of sizes, and the dimensions can vary depending on the specific bag you’re using.
+Suit bags are designed to hold one or two suits and are long and narrow.
 Some common dimensions for suit bags are approximately 24 inches x 44 inches (61 cm x 112 cm) or 24 inches x 40 inches (61 cm x 102 cm).
-However, it is important to check the dimensions of the specific suit bag you are using to ensure it meets size requirements for carry-on luggage or fits within your luggage collection.
+Check the dimensions of your specific bag to make sure it meets carry-on size requirements.

 Can I bring a wheeled garment bag as a carry-on?